So, you’re looking to make your new tab page on your Chromebook’ Chrome browser a little more awesome, huh?

 The best part about this extension is simple, clean, and stunning with plenty of backgrounds.

-This is all about getting things done and productivity, and less about customisation and making it pretty- though it does that pretty well.
+This is all about getting things done and productivity, and less about customization and making it pretty- though it does that pretty well.

 Check out New Tab Todo List on Chrome.